Stage-Whisper/Stage-Whisper/README.md

 ## Who is involved

-Right now [@PeterSterne](https://github.com/petersterne) (Peter Sterne) and [@filmgirl](https://github.com/filmgirl) (Christina Warren) are involved but we'd love to collaborate with anyone who has ideas about how we could more easily package Whisper and make it easy to use for non-technical users.
+[@PeterSterne](https://github.com/petersterne) and [@filmgirl](https://github.com/filmgirl) (Christina Warren) created the project, and [@HarrisLapiroff](https://github.com/harrislapiroff) and [@Crazy4Pi314](https://github.com/crazy4pi314) (Sarah Kaiser) are leading the development.
+We'd love to collaborate with anyone who has ideas about how we could more easily package Whisper and make it easy to use for non-technical users.

 ## Project Status

 The project is still in the planning stages (again, contributors are welcome), but we hope to move quickly to getting some sort of MVP available.
-If another solution becomes available in the interim that usurps our needs, we'll obviously be happy to link to that.
+For the first version of Stage Whisper, we are working to create a simple GUI interface with [Gooey](https://github.com/chriskiehl/Gooey/) and then package it into binaries that can be downloaded on Windows and MacOS.
+For subsequent versions of Stage Whisper, though, we are considering alternatives to Gooey, including an Electron app.

 [Join our Discord server](https://discord.gg/rcKtzTsA) to discuss the project's planning and development.